nayeemmz/cmsc426Spring2021/project3.md

 In this homework you will implement an image classifier.You will be building Support Vector Machine (SVM) classifier to classify images of MNIST digits dataset.
 Supervised classification is a computer vision task of categorizing unlabeled images to different categories or classes.
 This follows the training using labeled images of the same categories.
-You will be provided with a data set of MNIST digits.
+You may download MNIST digits data set from the following [link](http://yann.lecun.com/exdb/mnist/).
 All of these images will be specifically labeled as being one of the 10 digits, 0-9.
 You would use these labeled images as training data set to train SVM classifier.
 The classification would be one-vs-all, where you would specifically consider one digit at a time to classify and consider it as a positive example and all other digits’ images as negative examples.
 Once the classifier is trained you would test an unlabeled image and classify